Wednesday, 3 July 2024

 Today hopefully I would get my first ever sight of the rare alba (white) form of this beautiful orchid.

 I was following up a lead given to me by Duncan that directed me to a rather unlikely orchid location by a roundabout on an intersection of the A419.
-Between this busy road and another lay an area of undisturbed grassland you could almost call it waste ground that has been either ignored or deliberately left by Gloucester Highways Dept to grow unrestricted, and here un-remarked and to a greater extent un-noticed lay a veritable treasure trove of Pyramid Orchids amongst waist high grass.
+Between this busy road and another lay an area of undisturbed grassland you could almost call it waste ground that has been either ignored or deliberately left by Gloucester Highways Dept to grow unrestricted, and here, un-remarked and to a greater extent un-noticed, lay a veritable treasure trove of Pyramid Orchids amongst waist high grass.

 I was pleased that no one would come here to destroy this habitat.But here is the sad part - it is only in forgotten pockets like this or nature reserves with habitat carefully and artificially maintained that much of our natural flora can now thrive.
 Many roadside verges are still mown unnecessarily, turning the natural into sterile anonymity.

-Even amongst all this hidden beauty lay the less appealing evidence of uncaring humanity with discarded drinks cans, an empty coke bottle and discarded sandwich wrappers thrown needlessly from passing vehicles into the grass.Out of sight and out of mind.
+Even amongst all this hidden beauty lay the less appealing evidence of uncaring humanity with discarded drink cans, an empty coke bottle and discarded sandwich wrappers thrown needlessly from passing vehicles into the grass.Out of sight and out of mind.

 Averting my eyes from this disgrace to the overwhelming presence of so many Pyramid Orchids was a joyful and welcome diversion.And what superb specimens they were.
 I have never seen larger, more magnificent specimens.
-Inches tall magenta cones of flowers, each pulsing with intense colour, crowning a single green stalk and in such profusion.There must have been in excess of a hundred plants here.
+Inches tall magenta cones of flowers, each pulsing with intense colour, crowning a single green stalk and in such profusion.There must have been in excess of a hundred and fifty plants here.

-Retrieving my camera from the car I walked back up to the busy road and set about searching, on the near side of the road, a narrow strip of scrubby grass and found a wealth of normal pyramids but not a sign of any alba specimens.
+Retrieving my camera from the car I walked back to the busy road and set about searching, on the near side of the road, a narrow strip of scrubby grass and found a wealth of normal pyramids but not a sign of any alba specimens.

 Logic told me they must be on the larger area of grassland on the other side of the road.At least that is what I hoped